tmoosa/project-1-game/README.md

 - CSS
 - JavaScript

+## Approach
+I started off by doing some research and having a basic understand of how I can creat my own Tic Tac Toe.
+I watched other's creat there own and seen the mistakes they made and was able to avoid them.
+I use google to enhance my CSS.

 ## Struggles
 I struggled with getting my code started, although after some research and using examples from other's.
 I had a basic understand of creating my own.
 Adding questions to the game at first was a mess for me; so I skipped it and went back to it at the end.
+Although, the hardest part was my Javascript because a simply erro would break my whole code.
+Took me sometime and more research to be able to keep track of everything and truly understand my own code and the funcations I had.